“Do not wait to strike till the iron is hot; make it hot by striking.” —WB Yeats

 PUBLISHED, in roughly chronological order, since June 2016:

 “Gather By the River” ran Dec 2016.
 It appeared in two parts on consecutive days.
-“Zero to Sixty”, the lead segment, introduces the chief character and his circumstances; sparking some poignant memories of Hartplatz, his childhood home.
-In the second piece, “The Margin of the River”, the protagonist returns to the scene of the previous day’s incident with troubling results.
-January 2017, “The Rothmans Job”, a wintery, noir-comedy-caper story set in the seventies in downtown Winnipeg ran on CommuterLit.com.
+The second piece, “The Margin of the River,” has run a few times now, in various markets.
+January 2017, “The Rothmans Job,” a wintery, noir-comedy-caper story set in the seventies in downtown Winnipeg ran on CommuterLit.com.
+“Winter Eve in Walker Creek Park,” a flash fiction, was presented February 2017.

 ■ ■ ■ ■ ■